Is CBC the Next CBD?

 As a standalone compound, CBC has several effects on the human body.
 However, it’s thought to be more effective when used alongside other compounds such as CBD.

-Simply put, a group of cannabinoids, terpenes, flavonoids (plus many other compounds found in the cannabis plant) are likely to benefit you more than an individual compound.
+Simply put, a group of cannabinoids, terpenes, flavonoids (plus many other compounds in the cannabis plant) are likely to benefit you more than an individual compound.

 Case in point, Cannabidiol is thought to reduce the intoxicating effect of THC.